Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Results

-The results presented in the previous sections demonstrate that a random-walk model with a total of seven parameters describing independent speed, turning and reversal dynamics, provides a good approximation of the worms' motile behavior.
+The results presented in the previous sections demonstrate that a random-walk model with seven parameters describing independent speed, turning and reversal dynamics, provides a good approximation of the worms' motile behavior over the $\sim$\SI{100}{\second} timescale spanning the ballistic-to-diffusive transition.
 The model parameters thus define a seven-dimensional space of motility phenotypes in which behavioral variation across strains and species can be examined.
 If components of behavior were physiologically regulated or evolutionarily selected for in a coordinated manner, we would expect to find correlated patterns in the variation of these traits.

-We fit our model to the trajectory statistics of each individual worm and built a phenotypic matrix of 139 worms x 7 behavioral parameters (for a summary of all parameters for each strain, see Tables \ref{Table S-SpeedDynamicsParameters}-\ref{Table S-ReversalStateDynamicsParameters}).
-To characterize the pattern of variation within the phenotype space, we computed the covariance matrix for the seven parameters (Figure \ref{Figure 5}A).
-The parameters with the largest variance (diagonal elements in Fig. 5A) were the forward and reverse state lifetimes ($\tau_{fwd}$, $\tau_{rev}$), followed by those describing speed dynamics ($\tau_{s}$, $D_s$).
-More interestingly, there was extensive covariation among the model parameters, not only within the parameters of each motility component (speed, orientation, reversals) but also between those of different components.
+We fit our model to the trajectory statistics of each individual worm and built a phenotype matrix of 106 worms x 7 behavioral parameters (summarized in Tables S2-S4).
+The correlation matrix for these 7 parameters demonstrates that the strongest correlation were the forward and reverse state lifetimes ($\tau_{fwd}$, $\tau_{rev}$), followed by those describing speed and forward state life times ($\mu_s$, $\tau_{fwd}$).
+More broadly, there were extensive correlations among the model parameters, not only within the parameters of each motility component (speed, orientation, reversals) but also between those of different components.

-We looked for the dominant patterns in the correlations using principal component analysis (Figure \ref{Figure 5}B), a technique which identifies linear combinations of parameters that represent orthogonal axes (modes) capturing the most variance in the data \cite{P.Murphy2012}.
-The distribution of variance captured by these modes uncovered a single dominant mode of correlated variation (Figure \ref{Figure 5}B, left).
-This principal mode, capturing about 60\% of the total variation, described significant correlations among all the parameters except for $D_s$ (Figure \ref{Figure 5}, right, Table \ref{Table S-BehavioralModeLoadings}).
-We did not attempt to interpret higher modes since, individually, none significantly exceeded the captured variance under a randomization test (see Methods, and Figure \ref{Figure 5}B, left).
-A non-linear technique for describing the behavioral manifold did not reveal any distinct additional structure (Figure \ref{Figure S-DimReduction}).
+We looked for dominant patterns in the correlations using principal component analysis \cite{P.Murphy2012} (Figure \ref{Figure 5}B), uncovering a single dominant mode of correlated variation (Figure \ref{Figure 5}B, left).
+This principal mode (mode 1), capturing nearly 40\% of the total variation, described significant correlations among all the parameters except for $D_s$ and $D_\psi$ (Figure \ref{Figure 5}B, right, Table S5).
+We did not attempt to interpret higher modes since, individually, they either did not significantly exceeded the captured variance under a randomization test (mode 3 and higher; see SI, and Figure \ref{Figure 5}B, left) or were found upon closer inspection to be dominated by parameter correlations arising from fitting uncertainties (mode 2).